yuangliu/15618prj/docs/final.md

 #### Step 2: Optimizing with Each Layer

 ###### OPTIMIZATION 3: Group Weight Updates
 The weight updates is heavy if performed accumulated.
 Also, it requires extra memory allocation to store the temporary gradient.
 By grouping the weight updates process, a larger matrix can be used in each iteration and no extra memory is needed.
-The optimized pseuduocode follows.
+The optimized pseudo code follows.
 ```c++
 for layer in layers:
   for iteration in iterations: